cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 | 1  | 0.98  |0.98  |0.98  |3558  |

-High precision relates to the low false positive rate.
+From Table 4, we can see that high precision relates to the low false positive rate.
 We have got 0.98 precision and 0.99 (for 1 and 0) which is much higher than model 1 case.
 Also, other numbers including Recall, F1 Score are also much more higher than model 1 and similar with model 2